john-m24/talker/README.md

 pip install -r requirements.txt
 ```

+**Note**: Whisper requires Python 3.13 or earlier (Python 3.14 has numba compatibility issues).
+If using Python 3.14, the agent will automatically fall back to Sphinx.

 This installs:
 - `openai` - For LLM API client
+- `openai-whisper` - For high-quality speech-to-text (default, recommended)
+- `sounddevice` - For microphone access (used by Whisper)
+- `numpy` - For audio processing
-- `SpeechRecognition` - For speech-to-text library
+- `SpeechRecognition` - For Sphinx speech recognition (fallback)
-- `pyaudio` - For microphone access
+- `pyaudio` - For microphone access (used by Sphinx)
-- `pocketsphinx` - For offline speech recognition (no API key needed)
+- `pocketsphinx` - For offline speech recognition (fallback)

-**Note**: On macOS, you may need to install PortAudio for pyaudio:
+**macOS Note**: You may need to install PortAudio:
 ```bash
 brew install portaudio
 ```

-The agent uses offline speech recognition (Sphinx) which doesn't require any API keys or internet connection.

 3. Ensure your local LLM server is running and accessible at the configured endpoint (default: `http://192.168.1.198:10000/v1`)